-How a Misfit Built a Life That Fits Your Family
+How a Misfit Built a Life That Fits His Family and Maybe Yours

 You wouldn't know by looking, but I grew up feeling different from everyone around me.
 I was born with a profound hearing loss, and our home carried a tension I could feel long before I could understand it.